cbirdferrer/collatrix/README.md

 CollatriX also provides the option to calculate BAI from perpendicular width intervals along a total length measurement following Burnett et al. 2019.
 If you say "yes" to have BAI calculated, the following information will need to be provided:

 1. The method used to calculate BAI.
 Options: parabola, trapezoid, or both.
-* The parabola method will calculate a parabola for the sides of the whale using the width measurements and surface is calculated as the area under this curve.
-The trapezoid method calculates the surface area by summing the surface areas of the trapezoids created between each segment.
+* The parabola method will calculate a parabola for the sides of the whale using the width measurements and surface is calculated as the area under this curve (Burnett et al. 2018).
+The trapezoid method calculates the surface area by summing the surface areas of the trapezoids created between each segment (Christiansen et al. 2016).
 You can also select both to have both methods used.
 2. The name of your length measurement (i.e. if you named total length "TL" enter "TL")
 3. The lower bound percentage (i.e. if you want to use widths between 20-80% of total length to calculate body volume, then 20 would be the lower bound)
 4. The upper bound (using the above example, 80 would be the upper bound)